 SAML identity providers

-The process of obtaining necessary metadata from the identity providers noted above is described in each link.
-The process of configuring identity providers with Portal for ArcGIS is described below.
-Before proceeding, it is recommended that you contact the administrator of your enterprise identity provider to obtain the parameters needed for configuration.
-For example, if your organization uses Microsoft Active Directory, the administrator responsible for this would be the correct person to contact to configure or enable SAML on the enterprise identity provider side and get the necessary parameters needed for configuration on the portal side.
+The process of configuring identity providers with ArcGIS Enterprise is described below.
+Before proceeding, it is recommended that you contact the administrator of your SAML identity provider to obtain the parameters needed for configuration.
+For example, if your organization uses Microsoft Active Directory, the administrator responsible for this is the person to contact to configure or enable SAML on the organization-specific identity provider side and get the necessary parameters for configuration on the portal side.

 Portal for ArcGIS requires certain attribute information to be received from the identity provider when a user logs in using enterprise logins.
 The NameID attribute is mandatory and must be sent by your identity provider in the SAML response to make the federation with Portal for ArcGIS work.
 When a user from the IDP logs in, a new user with the user name NameID will be created by Portal for ArcGIS in its user store.
 The allowed characters for the value sent by the NameID attribute are alphanumeric, _ (underscore), . (dot), and @ (at sign).
 Any other characters will be escaped to contain underscores in the user name created by Portal for ArcGIS.

 Portal for ArcGIS supports inflow of the givenName and email address attributes of the enterprise login from the identity provider.
 When a user signs in using an enterprise login, and if Portal for ArcGIS receives attributes with the names givenname and email or mail (in any case), Portal for ArcGIS populates the full name and the email address of the user account with the values received from the identity provider.
 It's recommended that you pass in the email address from the enterprise identity provider so the user can receive notifications.